 NFL positive COVID-19 tests from NJ lab could be false

 NEW YORK (AP) — The NFL revealed Sunday that several positive COVID-19 tests were found a day earlier by one of its testing partners.
-The New York Jets said they had 10 false positives and the Chicago Bears said they had nine.
+Among teams reporting false positives, the Minnesota Vikings said they had 12, the New York Jets 10 and the Chicago Bears nine.

 The NFL uses BioReference for all of its COVID-19 testing, though tests are handled by labs throughout the nation to ensure teams get results quickly — hopefully within 24 hours.
 Heading into this weekend, there had been four confirmed positive tests for players who were at training camps.